 Rabbits are happiest when kept in pairs or groups, neutering allows them to do this without the worry of reproduction.
-It also prevents health problems sometimes life-threatening, especially in females.
+It also prevents health problems, sometimes life-threatening, especially in females.

 If you have a mixed-sex pair of rabbits, they both need to be neutered so that they can live together happily.
-Mounting may still take place between neutered pairs but will be due to dominant behaviour rather than reproduction
+Mounting may still take place between neutered pairs but will be due to dominant behaviour rather than reproduction.

 For male rabbits castration can be undertaken at any age, as long as their testicles have descended.

-The spay is a major operation for females and are sterile as soon as they have been spayed.
+The spay is a major operation for females and they are sterile as soon as they have been spayed.

 Advantages to having male rabbits castrated:

-- Stops breeding
+- Stops breeding.